kentbull/wallet/README.md

-# Wallet
+# Sparán

-The KERI Wallet is a heavyweight wallet providing a GUI for managing local KERI identifiers and keys.
+The KERI Wallet (Sparán) is a heavyweight wallet providing a GUI for managing local KERI identifiers and keys.
 It is built on top of the KERI library, a custom KERI agent runtime, and Flet, a Flutter-based application framework.

 Wallet is an alternative to the KERI CLI, the `kli`.

 ## Installation

-Wallet uses the [uv][UV] build system, an extremely fast Python package and project manager written in Rust.
+Sparán uses the [uv][UV] build system, an extremely fast Python package and project manager written in Rust.
 See their [installation instructions][UV_INSTALL] to install it for your platform.

 These instructions show how to set it up on a Mac, and Linux should be similar.